mertcloud/CDE_vHoL/README.md

 <img src="img/readme/cde_res_5.png" alt="image" width="800"/><br>

 4. Notice the CDE Resource is now building the Python Virtual Environment.
-After a few moments, the build will complete and you will be able to validate the libraries used.
+After a few minutes, the build will complete and you will be able to validate the libraries used.
 Validate that the "great-expectations" library was installed by searching for it.

 <img src="img/readme/cde_res_6.png" alt="image" width="800"/><br>